 One thing most readers don’t realize is that it’s even more likely that someone has died because of another equally dangerous disease: Tuberculosis.
 Tuberculosis starts with a bacteria instead of a virus and spreads primarily via inhalation.
 Although it doesn’t have a 50 percent mortality rate like Ebola, the end result is the same without treatment and sometimes even with treatment: Death.
 Of course, the public doesn’t hear much about TB, which is surprising given its highly infectious nature and significant effect on worldwide populations.

 According to the World Health Organization, 1.5 million people of more than “9 million” infected with tuberculosis died in 2013 from related symptoms.
-This disease only kills less people per year than HIV/AIDS.

 And yet, Ebola is everywhere in the news.
 Not to steal Ebola’s thunder, but the current outbreak is the first of its level since 1976 when the virus was discovered.